debugair/vs-code-server/readme.md

 .\scripts\stop.ps1
 ```

+In the start script we try to read the IP address from the host system to add it to a hosts file with the server name `hostsystem` so that it can be reached within the container by the corresponding host name.
+The IP and hostname are written to the file `./codeserver/hosts` and will be mounted into the container under `/config/hosts`.

 ## VS Code-Server

 Once the container is up and running, you can access the vs code-server by opening a browser and navigate to <http://localhost:8443>.
 You might be asked to enter a password.
 The default password can be found in the docker-compose.yml file.
 If you want to change the password, you can do so by changing the environment variable `PASSWORD` in the docker-compose.yml file.
 If you need the sudo password to execute shell commands in the terminal inside the docker container, you can find it in the docker-compose.yml file as well.
 If you want to change the sudo password, you can do so by changing the environment variable `SUDO_PASSWORD` in the docker-compose.yml file.
 Per default the following vs code-extensions will be installed: